More than one million Californians are exposed to unsafe drinking water each year.

 Based on the (most recent publicly available) 2017 Annual Compliance Report data from the California State Water Resources Control Board (SWRCB) Division of Drinking Water.
 This SWRCB number does not reflect recurring violations and thus is not an indicator of ongoing lack of access to the Human Right to Water, but since these individuals were served contaminated water during the reporting period, CWC uses this number to express the scope of the problem across the state.

-- Approximately 300 communities have been unable to meet safe drinking water standards for over a year, and in some cases over a decade.
+Approximately 300 communities have been unable to meet safe drinking water standards for more than a year, and in some cases more than a decade.

 The SWRCB maintains a Human Right to Water Portal, which includes a map and spreadsheet showing public water systems that are out of compliance with safe drinking water standards.
 As mentioned on the Board's website, this data doesn't include Chrome-6 and bacterial violations, nor does it include the more than 1.5 million Californians served by private domestic wells and very small water systems that are not regulated by the state.
 Further, it does not include Californians impacted by the recently regulated pesticide byproduct 1,2,3-TCP, which is found in many California public water systems, including large ones like Fresno and Bakersfield.
 Lastly, it does not include Californians on water systems which have failed to report their water quality data or Californians impacted by unsafe but unregulated contaminants.
 (Link)

 Some families pay up to 10% of their monthly budget for clean water.